 What You Must See in Sintra

-So I originally thought we would be able to see everything in one day, but now I have come to the conclusion that is not possible.
-If you can, I would allocate two days to spend in Sintra.
+I originally thought we would be able to see everything in one day, but now I have come to the conclusion that is not possible.
+If you can, I would allocate at least two days to spend in Sintra.
 We were able to visit the Moorish Castle, Pena Palace, and the National Palace.
 That was a pretty full day.
 I really loved Sinta but I did not have time to see everything I wanted.

 The Moorish Castle was probably my favorite spot.
 It dates back to 9th century and the views are stunning.
 Pena Palace looks like a castle from a fairy tale, I just loved the colors.
 The National Palace of Sintra is located in the historical center of town and was a favorite with the Portuguese nobility.
 You can see what these attractions look like in my video, but I will go over each one of those spots in more detail in future posts.